mobiletest2016/machine-learning-articles/articles/one-hot-encoding-for-machine-learning-with-python-and-scikit-learn.md

 Then, using an [optimizer](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/extensions-to-gradient-descent-from-momentum-to-adabound.md), we can actually change the weights.

 Such operations do however require that data is available in numeric format.
 The neuron weights are expressed as numbers.
-For example, this can be a weights vector: \[latex\]\[2.61, 3.92, -2.4, 0.11, 1.11\]\[/latex\].
+For example, this can be a weights vector: $\[2.61, 3.92, -2.4, 0.11, 1.11\]$.
 This also means that in step (1), feeding forward samples to models, computations must be made with respect to these weight vectors, in order to learn patterns.
 In fact, this is the case.
-An input vector \[latex\]\\textbf{x}\[/latex\] to a neuron is multiplied with the weights vector \[latex\]\\textbf{b}\[/latex\], after which a bias value - \[latex\]b\[/latex\] - is added.
+An input vector $\\textbf{x}$ to a neuron is multiplied with the weights vector $\\textbf{b}$, after which a bias value - $b$ - is added.
 This output is then fed through an [activation function](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/why-nonlinear-activation-functions-improve-ml-performance-with-tensorflow-example.md) and serves as one of the output values of the Neural layer.

 ![](images/layer-act-1024x227.png)

-The point, here, is that in order to make the computation, the input / feature vector \[latex\]\\textbf{x}\[/latex\] must contain numbers.
+The point, here, is that in order to make the computation, the input / feature vector $\\textbf{x}$ must contain numbers.
 If it contains text, it will fail: there is no way in which we can multiply numbers (the weights vector) with text (the feature vector).

 The problem is that there are many cases where data comes in the form of text - take for example the case of **categorical data** (Wikipedia, 2012).
 When data is of this type, it assigns 'groups' to samples - e.g. in the case of a health check.
 The _group_ variable here is categorical with the possible values being _Healthy_ and _Unhealthy_.